Data Analysis (Stat 206)

 - Section 2

-- Jack Briscoe and Eli Rudall-Stulber - Regression models and comparisons of spin rates (RPM) for MLB pitchers
+- Jack Briscoe and Eli Rudall-Stulberg - The rise of analytics in the MLB

 - Kevin Farina and Ethan Popa - Regression models for the Kentucky Derby